What is a Loopwheel?

 You may notice some differences:

-You may notice your loopwheel doesn’t run as true as a spoked wheel, both on and off your bike or wheelchair, and there is slight lateral movement.
+You may notice your loopwheel has slight lateral movement.
 As soon as the springs are loaded, they compress and further change their concentricity.
 This is what gives you comfort and shock absorption.
-A spoked wheel will be more rigid and if tuned correctly will run more true than a loopwheel – but it won’t provide shock absorption like the loopwheel does.
+A spoked wheel will be more rigid and may run more true than a loopwheel – but it won’t provide any shock absorption.
+A Loopwheel is designed to absorb shocks, reduce jolting and cushion your body against vibration.

 The Loopwheel is a different beast.
 When you have spent your whole life with rigid spoked wheels, they may seem strange to you at first.
 But we believe you’ll soon love the differences of the Loopwheel.